Activities

 Check Availability

-Distance: 3km round trip · Duration: 1.5-2 hours · Difficulty: Easy-Moderate · Drive from apartment: 1 hour 15 minutes
+Distance: 3 km round trip · Duration: 1.5 to 2 hours · Difficulty: Easy-Moderate · Drive from apartment: 1 hour 15 minutes

-In the heart of the Troodos Mountains near Platres village, this trail follows a stream through dense pine and oak forest to the Caledonia Waterfall — a 12-metre cascade that's the most photogenic waterfall in Cyprus.
-The trail is shaded throughout, which makes it a perfect escape from the summer heat — temperatures here are typically 10-15°C cooler than the coast.
+In the heart of the Troodos Mountains near Platres village, this trail follows a stream through dense pine and oak forest to the Caledonia Waterfall: a 12-metre cascade that is widely regarded as the most photogenic waterfall in Cyprus.
+The trail begins at around 1,100 metres elevation, which is why temperatures here sit 10 to 15°C below what you would feel on the coast.
+The path is shaded throughout and well-maintained, with wooden boardwalks over the wetter sections; it is accessible to most walkers, including older children with reasonable fitness.

-Circling the summit of Mount Olympus (1,952m — the highest point in Cyprus), the Artemis Trail is one of the most unique walks on the island.
-You're hiking at altitude through ancient black pine forest, with views that can extend to both the southern and northern coasts of Cyprus on clear days.
+Circling the summit of Mount Olympus (1,952 m, the highest point in Cyprus), the Artemis Trail is one of the most distinctive walks on the island.
+You are hiking at altitude through ancient black pine forest, with views that can extend to both the southern and northern coasts of Cyprus on clear days.
+The summit itself hosts a military radar installation and is fenced off; the trail circles around it at a respectful distance.
+One endemic species to look out for here is the Troodos golden oak (Quercus alnifolia), a low-growing oak found almost nowhere else in the world, its leaves silver-white on the underside and distinctive even to a non-botanist.

 Best hiking season: March-May and October-November are ideal for hiking near Paphos.
 Wildflowers bloom in spring, and autumn has warm temperatures with low humidity.
 Summer hiking is best reserved for mountain trails above 800m, where temperatures stay manageable.
 Avoid coastal walks between 11:00am-4:00pm in July/August.